Hamas is the largest of several Palestinian militant Islamist groups.

-They saw "martyrdom" operations as avenging their own losses and Israel's settlement building in the West Bank, wanted by Palestinians as part of their own state.
+Many Palestinians cheered the wave of Hamas suicide attacks in the first years of the second intifada.
+They saw "martyrdom" operations as avenging their own losses and Israel's settlement building in the West Bank, territory wanted by Palestinians as part of their own state.

 Hamas resisted all efforts to get it to sign up to previous Palestinian agreements with Israel, as well as to recognise Israel's legitimacy and to renounce violence.